JohnJJG/ESP32_Pico_VS1053/README.md

-Adafruit VS1053 Codec Library compatible with ESP32 Pico
+Adafruit VS1053 Codec Library modified to be compatible with ESP32 Pico

 This is the Adafruit library with 2 key modifications:
   - Interupt handling of DREQ modified for ESP32 (from https://github.com/danclarke/Adafruit_VS1053_Library)